 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-This is a follow up on a series of posts around TDD anti patterns.
-The first of this series covered: the liar, excessive setup, the giant and slow poke, those four are part of 22 more, the anti-patterns is a list formalized in James Carr post and also discussed in a stackoverflow thread.
+This is a follow up on a series of posts around TDD anti-patterns.
+The first of this series covered the liar, excessive setup, the giant and slow poke, those four are part of 22 more anti-patterns formalized in the James Carr post and discussed in a Stack Overflow thread.

 Do you prefer this content in video format?
 The video is available on demand in livestorm.

 In this blog post we are going to focus on four more of them, named: The stranger, The operating system evangelist, Success against all odds and The free ride.
-Each one of them focuses on a specific aspect of code that makes testing harder, sometimes it comes from not doing TDD, sometimes it just comes from the lack of knowledge on designing code.
-Either way, this is an attempt to explore those flaws and avoid them in our own code base
+Each focuses on a specific aspect of code that makes testing harder.
+Sometimes this results from not practicing TDD, and sometimes from insufficient experience in software design.
+Either way, this is an attempt to explore these flaws and avoid them in our own codebase.

 Takeaways